Reconquista (Spanish America): The expeditionary army of Tierra Firme

 Leaving the port of Cádiz on February 17, 1815, the force initially landed at Carupano (Venezuela) in April and later invaded the island of Margarita where no resistance was encountered.
 After leaving the island, Morillo's troops reinforced existing royalist forces in the Venezuelan mainland, entering Cumaná, La Guaira, Caracas, and Puerto Cabello in May.
-A small part of the main corps set off towards Panamá, while the main contingent was directed towards the Neogranadine coastal city of Santa Marta which was still in royalist hands.
+A small part of the main corps set off towards Panama, while the main contingent was directed towards the Neogranadine coastal city of Santa Marta which was still in royalist hands.

 After picking up supplies and militia volunteers in Santa Marta on July 23, the Spanish expeditionary forces besieged Cartagena de Indias.
-After a five-month siege the fortified city fell on December 1815.
+After a five-month siege the fortified city fell in December 1815.
 By May 6, 1816, the combined efforts of Spanish and colonial forces, marching south from Cartagena and north from royalist strongholds in Quito, Pasto, and Popayán, completed the reconquest of New Granada, taking Bogotá.
 A permanent council of war was set up to judge those accused of treason and rebellion, resulting in the execution of more than a hundred notable republican officials, including Jorge Tadeo Lozano, Francisco José de Caldas and José María Cabal.
 Units of the republican armies of New Granada were incorporated into the royalist army and sent to Peru.